What You Need to Know About Treating a Broken Femur

 • Infection is a significant risk in patients who suffer an open fracture of the femur since the skin and tissue beneath are open to the environment.
 To reduce this risk, antibiotics are often part of the care plan for people with open fractures.

-• Compartment Syndrome happens when the swelling in the muscles and other soft tissues of the thigh begins to compress blood vessels and nerves in the leg, preventing blood flow to the thigh and lower extremity.
+• Compartment Syndrome happens when the swelling in the muscles and other soft tissues of the thigh begins to compress blood vessels and nerves in the leg, preventing blood flow to the thigh and lower extremities.
 This pressure has to be relieved to save the tissue of the leg from harm.

 • Nonunion is when two or more fragments of bone broken do not heal back together.